ShowlandProductions/My-Team-Profile-Generator/README.md

 Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
 Repository contains multiple descriptive commit messages.
 Repository contains a high-quality readme with description and a link to a walkthrough video.

+Created a main.html for my team manager, engineer, and intern.